-1. Use protective clothing that covers his arms and legs.
-Wearing socks is also a good idea to protect him from the bites.
+1. Use protective clothing that covers their arms and legs.
+Wearing socks is also a good idea to protect them from bites.

 2. Make your toddler wear light colored clothes and avoid flowery prints to keep away the mosquitoes.

-3. Rather than applying insect repellent on his body directly, you can apply it on the clothes and rub gently.
-The repellents you use must contain eucalyptus oil, picaridin or geraniol.
-It must not come in contact with his hands and eyes.
+3. Rather than applying insect repellent cream on their body directly, you can apply it on the clothes and rub it gently.
+The repellents you use must contain eucalyptus oil, citronella, picaridin, or geraniol.
+It must not come in contact with their hands and eyes.
 If you do not want to use cream or lotion, you can use mosquito repellent spray instead.

 4. You must never rub DEET products on the clothes of your toddler.
-The chemicals can cause potential harm to his skin.
+The chemicals can cause potential harm to their skin.

 5. Using a mosquito net at home is a good practice that you should follow.
 Netting is a cheap and easy way to offer protection without using chemicals.
 You can keep one handy in your car and carry it wherever you go.

-6. Keep your toddler away from areas that have too much of mosquitoes.
+6. Keep your toddler away from areas that have too many mosquitoes.
 Stagnant water and woody regions are highly inhabited by these pesky insects.
 Keep your toddler away from motionless water.